2025 Hong Kong legislative election

-Following multiple reports that indicated the Chinese authorities imposed an age limit, all 12 lawmakers aged over 70, including council president Andrew Leung and the leaders of four parties – Lo Wai-kwok of the Business and Professionals Alliance for Hong Kong (BPA), Regina Ip of the New People's Party (NPP), Tommy Cheung of the Liberal Party and Michael Tien of Roundtable – chose not to seek another term for various reasons.
+Following multiple reports that indicated the central Chinese government established an age limit on lawmakers, all 12 of them aged over 70, including council president Andrew Leung and the leaders of five parties – Lo Wai-kwok of the Business and Professionals Alliance for Hong Kong (BPA), Regina Ip of the New People's Party (NPP), Tommy Cheung of the Liberal Party, Michael Tien of Roundtable, and Tik Chi-yuen of Third Side – chose not to seek another term for various reasons, contributing to a retirement wave and an abundance of newcomer candidates.
+Third Side and New Prospect for Hong Kong did not field any candidates after their incumbents retired.